Internship Training Manual

 • Terminate the intern from the training program.

 All of the above actions will be documented appropriately and implemented in a manner consistent with due process procedures.
 The intern is notified of the final decision and may appeal the decision.
-If the intern accepts the decision, his/her academic program, IU Human Resources Management, and other appropriate individuals are notified.
-If the intern chooses to appeal these entities will be notified of the final decision at the conclusion of the appeal process.
+If the intern accepts the decision, their academic program, IU Human Resources Management, and other appropriate individuals are notified.
+If the intern chooses to appeal, these entities will be notified of the final decision at the conclusion of the appeal process.

 H. Procedures for Appeal